Roygebrayel/jwt-go/README.md

 # Project Title

-A brief description of what this project does and who it's for
+an api project to understand restapis in go and jwt authentication using cookies

 ## Authors